Drones World Tour

 The Drones World Tour was a worldwide concert tour by the English rock band Muse.
 Staged in support of the band's 2015 album Drones, the tour visited arenas and festivals throughout 2015 and is the tenth concert tour the band has carried out.
 It began on 23 May 2015 in Norwich, England at the BBC Radio 1's Big Weekend.
-The tour has grossed $23M from 34 shows in 2015, plus $65.5M from 64 shows in 2016.
+The Drones World Tour sold over 1.2 million tickets and grossed $23M from 34 shows in 2015, plus $65.5M from 64 shows in 2016.

 A live video of the tour entitled Muse: Drones World Tour, was released in cinemas worldwide on 12 July 2018.

 Rehearsals

 Rehearsals for the Drones festival tour took part in late April and were held in Air Studios, where Muse previously rehearsed for the Origin of Symmetry anniversary concerts at Reading and Leeds festivals, and where Muse also recorded Absolution and parts of The 2nd Law, Drones and Simulation Theory.

 European Festivals

 Muse played various festivals around Europe on the first leg of the tour, which started 23 May 2015.
 This leg of the tour also included Muse's debut performance at Download Festival, which they also headlined.

 The second leg of the European Festivals tour began on 24 June 2016 at Glastonbury.
 The new stage set up featured 11 LED pillars which could be manually pushed back and forth by members of the crew to accommodate the show.
 Bellamy compared this set up to The Resistance tour on his Instagram.
 An updated version of this set was used for the remaining dates in 2017, complete with new lighting rigs and lasers.